jkaewprateep/Neuron-Networks-review/README.md

 ```

 #### Eagle session running ####
 🐐💬 You can work with Tf.variable, TF.placeholder, or TF.constant with eagle mode but the module function with none-public variable performs accumulate function by TF.variable and TF.placeholder to use benefits from the performance of graph methodology.
+[Jump To]( https://github.com/jkaewprateep/Neuron-Networks-review/blob/main/README.md#data-conditions )
 ```
 # Define variables
 a = tf.constant(np.array([1., 2., 3.]))